-- What is the purpose of the letter that Toni is being asked to write?
+- 1. What is the purpose of the letter that Toni is being asked to write?
 What information supports your answer? - 2.
 Who is Toni's audience?
-Why is it important to know who your audience is before you begin writing? - Why do people write workplace documents such as 3. letters, memos, or emails? - Who do you communicate with at home or in the workplace?
+Why is it important to know who your audience is before you begin writing? - 3.
+Why do people write w workplace documents such as letters, memos, or emails? - 4.
+Who do you communicate with at home or in the workplace? - 5.
+What other technology would you use to get your message across?
+Texting?
+Facebook?

-What you say, do, or write is a direct reflection on the company.
+"That you say, do, or write is a direct reflection on the company.
 If you write something, anything to a customer, what will that customer think about the quality and character of our company?"